-Not applicable.
-The Group's receivables from officers and employees pertain to ordinary purchases subject to usual terms, travel and expense advances and other transactions arising from the Group's ordinary course of business.
+Name and Designation of debtor Balance at beginning of period Additions Amounts collected Amounts written off Current Not current Balance at end of period Not applicable.
+The Group's receivables from officers and employees pertain to ordinary purchases subject to usual terms, travel and expense advances and other transactions arising from n the Group's ordind ary course of busine.
+S S .